SuperKogito/SuperKogito.github.io/src/blog/2019/02/17/cryptography_overview.rst

 There exist several types of encryption (**symmetric/asymmetric**) and several ciphering techniques (**block/stream**) and modes etc :footcite:`Kessler`.
 The major differences between those will be explained in the following post :ref:`encryption-post-label`.

-A summary of cryptographic algorithms
+A summary of cryptography algorithms
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 There are several practical implementations and algorithms of the aforementioned concepts.
 Some of these are widely used standards defined by the National Institute of Standards and Technology (NIST) such the Advanced Encryption Standard (AES) and the Secure Hashing Algorithm (SHA) etc.
 The most known algorithms are summarized below: